-A big plus is variability, because you can lie on your back or stomach, lie straight or bend your knees, raise one hand or two, bend or stay with a straight torso.
-It is very important on the beaches, in the grass, in the hay, on the banks of water bodies and in other places.
+A big plus is a variability, because you can lie on your back or stomach, lie straight or bend your knees, raise one hand or two, bend or stay with a straight torso.
+It is very important on the beaches, in the grass, in the hay, on the banks of water bodies, and in other places.

 Best wishes and great photos to you.
-I will come up with new interesting topic next week.
+I will come up with a new interesting topic next week.
 Please like and share this article on your social networks, it will encourage my blogging efforts.

 Q1: Is Street Photography Legal?

 Answer: One of the difficulties in street photography is that not everything can be filmed, especially if you do it in disguise.
-In USA and almost every country, there are a number of laws prohibiting the filming of certain buildings and people, covert filming, and the publication of such images without proper permission.
+In the USA and almost every country, there are a number of laws prohibiting the filming of certain buildings and people, covert filming, and the publication of such images without proper permission.

-In the best case, you will simply be asked to delete the photographs, and in the worst case, they will apply physical pressure to you or your equipment, collect a fine, or even give a real time limit.
+In the best case, you will simply be asked to delete the photographs, and in the worst case, they will apply physical pressure to you or your equipment, collect a fine, or even give a real-time limit.
 The exceptions are photographs taken at public events, when a person accidentally got into the frame, as well as photographs taken for state and political purposes.

-It is worth noting that you have the right to delete a picture only by a court decision, and not at someone’s request.
-After all, each of your photographs is an intellectual property.
+It is worth noting that you have the right to delete a picture only by a court decision, and not at someone's request.
+After all, each of your photographs is intellectual property.